Qarj/log-parsed-json/README.md

 ## Aggressive Repairs

--   Mode to attempt to repair mismatched quotes as output by quantised llama3
+-   Mode to attempt to repair mismatched quotes as output by quantised models like Llama3
+-   Mode to attempt repair of missing value quotes

 ## Installation